Hundreds blocked on Croatia roads as snowstorm spurs chaos

-ZAGREB, Croatia (AP) — Hundreds of people in Croatia have spent the night in their cars or at gas stations and reception centers after a snowstorm over the weekend caused traffic to collapse and left parts of the country cut off.
+ZAGREB, Croatia (AP) — Hundreds of people in Croatia spent the night in their cars or at gas stations and reception centers Monday after a snowstorm over the weekend caused traffic to grind to a halt and left parts of the country cut off.

-Croatian authorities said on Monday that the roads leading to and from the Adriatic Sea coastline remain closed because of snow and strong winds.
+Croatian authorities said roads leading to and from the Adriatic Sea coastline remain closed because of snow and strong winds.
 Media reported that cars and buses were parked along the main Croatian highway as they wait to move on.

+Officials urged people to postpone any planned trips after closing down roads following unsuccessful attempts earlier to briefly reopened them to traffic.

+“We all knew It (bad weather) was coming," said senior emergency official Damir Trut for regional N1 television.
+"I am really surprised people didn't listen.”

 About 300 people have stayed in the reception centers that have been set up because of the situation, said Natalia Turbic, local emergency official in Gracac in central Croatia.
 Others sought places in private accommodation in the area, she said.